-The Foundation’s Full Recovery Program provides assistance to young burn survivors and their families for immediate and long-term support when no other help is available.
+The Foundation’s Full Recovery Program provides assistance to young burn survivors and their families for immediate and long-term support.

 Our Full Recovery Program has the flexibility to meet a wide variety of needs ranging from extensive reconstructive treatment and specialized pressure garments to transportation and emergency housing assistance.
 Burn survivors 0 to 18 years of age and their families may be considered for assistance.

 If your child, or a child you know, needs our services, please submit the online Services Request Form below.
 To learn more about the services we provide, see About Us and Our Programs, or feel free to contact us.